Daniel Grassl

 Daniel Grassl (born 4 April 2002) is an Italian figure skater.
-He is the 2024 NHK Trophy silver medalist, the 2022 European silver medalist, the 2022 MK John Wilson Trophy champion, the 2019 World Junior bronze medalist, and a five-time Italian national champion (2019–22, 2025).
-He has won 11 senior international medals, including gold at four ISU Challenger Series events (the 2018 Alpen Trophy, the 2019 Asian Open Trophy, the 2019 Ice Star, and the 2021 Lombardia Trophy).
+He is a 2026 Olympic team event bronze medalist, the 2022 European silver medalist, the 2025 Winter University Games silver medalist, a five-time Grand Prix medalist, a ten-time ISU Challenger Series medalist, and a six-time Italian national champion (2019–22, 2025-26).

+At the junior level, Grassl is the 2019 World Junior bronze medalist, a two-time Italian junior national champion (2016-17), and a three-time ISU Junior Grand Prix medalist.

 Career

 Early years

 Grassl began learning to skate in 2009.
 His first coach was Ludmila Mladenova in Merano.
 He competed internationally in the advanced novice ranks from the 2012–2013 season through 2014–2015.

 Making his junior international debut, Grassl won the bronze medal at the Lombardia Trophy in September 2015.
 He won his first Italian national junior title in December of the same year.

-2016–2017 season
+2016–2017 season: Junior Grand Prix debut

 During the season, Grassl trained in Egna, Italy, coached by Lorenzo Magri.
 In August 2016, he competed at his first ISU Junior Grand Prix (JGP) assignment in Saint-Gervais-les-Bains.
 After finishing 7th in France, he had the same result at his next JGP event, in Yokohama, Japan.
 In December, he repeated as Italy's national junior champion.

 In February 2017, Grassl won silver at the European Youth Olympic Festival in Erzurum, Turkey.